Expand To Show Full Article

 Insulation Class E: 12O°C

 Insulation of this class has an operating temperature of 120 ºC.
-Insulators used for enameling of wires fall in this category. e.g. pvc etc.
+Insulators used for enameling of wires fall into the insulation Class E Category. e.g. PVC etc.

 Polyethylene, terephthalate, cellulose, triacetate, polyurethanes.